civAnimal/gimp-erase-paint-toggle/README.md

 ## GIMP Erase-Paint Toggle

 This GIMP plugin allows you to quickly switch between __Paint__ and __Erase__ modes during painting.
-Most digital-painting softwares come preinstalled with this feature.
+Most digital-painting softwares come preloaded with this feature.
 Users from other softwares have long missed this feature in GIMP.
 Well, not any more.

 As you are painting, simply press the `E` key to activate the _Erase-Mode_ and remove any unwanted stuff easily.
 Once you're done erasing, just press the `E` key again to reactivate the _Paint-Mode_ and resume adding paint strokes.
 This way you could conveniently toggle between _Paint/Erase_ modes as and when you require with the simple press of a key.